1990s in music: Country music

 The popularity of country music exploded in the early 1990s.
 The stage had been set in 1989 with the debuts of several performers who proved to be profoundly influential on the genre during the 1990s and beyond.
 Most notable of that group was Garth Brooks, who shattered records for album sales and concert attendance throughout the decade.
 The RIAA has certified his recordings at a combined (128× platinum), denoting roughly 113 million U.S. shipments.
 Brooks recorded primarily in a honky-tonk style, although he frequently combined elements of soft rock and arena rock in his songs.
 His songs sometimes explored social themes, such as domestic violence (in "The Thunder Rolls") and racial harmony ("We Shall Be Free)", while others – such as "Friends in Low Places" — were just good-time songs with traditional country themes of heartbreak, loneliness and dealing with those emotions.

 Other performers who rose in popularity during the early 1990s were neo-traditionalists Clint Black and Alan Jackson and southern rock influenced Travis Tritt.
 Mary Chapin Carpenter had a folk-style about her, while Lorrie Morgan (daughter of the late George Morgan, himself a country legend) blended elements of country and pop, and occasionally operatic sounds in songs such as "Something in Red."
 Trisha Yearwood was one of the top new singers of 1991, while Diamond Rio blended traditional and bluegrass styles and Brooks & Dunn provided a driving honky-tonk sound.
+Tom Cochrane also saw huge success with his signature song "Life Is a Highway".
+In 1993, John Michael Montgomery rose to fame with hit song "I Swear".

 During the early-to-middle part of the decade, several recordings were influenced by the popularity of line dancing, including "Boot-Scootin' Boogie" by Brooks & Dunn and "Achy Breaky Heart" by Billy Ray Cyrus.
 This influence was so great that Chet Atkins was quoted as saying "The music has gotten pretty bad, I think.
 It's all that damn line dancing."

 A steady stream of new artists began their careers during the mid- and late-1990s.
 Many of these careers were short-lived, but several went on to long-lived, profitable careers.
-The most successful of the new artists were Yearwood, Shania Twain, LeAnn Rimes, Lee Ann Womack, Martina McBride, Kenny Chesney, Collin Raye, Faith Hill, and Tim McGraw, while Lonestar and Dixie Chicks were the most successful new groups.
+The most successful of the new artists were Yearwood, Shania Twain, LeAnn Rimes, Lee Ann Womack, Martina McBride, Alison Krauss, Kenny Chesney, Collin Raye, Faith Hill and Tim McGraw while Lonestar and Dixie Chicks were the most successful new groups.
 Twain's Come on Over album became the best-selling album released by a female of any genre.
 Yearwood became the first woman in more than 25 years to have her debut single top the Billboard Country Singles chart in 1991 with her single "She's in Love with the Boy".
 Yearwood's debut album also became the first by a female country act to sell over 1 million copies, eventually going double platinum.